-AI in eCommerce seems to be a perfect combination in which both parties benefit from being with each other.
+AI and machine learning for eCommerce seems to be a perfect combination in which both parties benefit from being with each other.

 The role of artificial intelligence in eCommerce is to make the buyers’ journey more comfortable and more efficient with various machine learning algorithms.